Check out these awesome frequently forgotten and little known baby products that you’ll want to register for!

 These are the items some mamas in my groups said they wished they’d registered for but didn’t.

-A wipeable diaper changing pad.
-(Check out my Keekaroo Peanut Changer review!)
+• A wipeable diaper changing pad.
+This happens to be one of my all-time favorite baby products.
+Check out my detailed Keekaroo Peanut Changer review.

-Baby Dome – Very popular for good reason.
-It’s super small, portable, and most importantly, it’s safe for sleep!
+• Baby Dome.
+This Baby Dome is popular for good reason.
+It’s small, portable, and most importantly, it’s safe for sleep!

-Baby Bjorn bouncer – We don’t own this—we have a much cheaper version—so I don’t actually know why everybody recommends this thing to me, but they do.
+• Bouncer.
+Everyone seems to love the Baby Bjorn bouncer.
+We don’t own one—we actually have a much cheaper version—so I don’t actually know why everybody recommends this thing, but they do.
 It’s crazy popular.
 Ask your friends about it.

-Silicone bibs for when you start solids (around 4-6 months).
+• Silicone bibs.
+These are for when you start solids (around 4-6 months).
 We have these and they’re great.
 Also, I just found these trendy ones below that I think I need in my life ASAP…

 TIRED AND HUGE?
 Check out my new ultimate guide of 35 things to do before baby while you’re lying in bed!